GalushkoArt/pact-demo/README.md

 The demo includes asynchronous communication over Kafka.
 The provider publishes `PriceUpdate` events encoded with Protocol Buffers and the new consumer subscribes to the same topic.
+The message schema is defined in [`proto/price_update.proto`](proto/price_update.proto).
 Pact tests exercise this flow with the protobuf plugin.
 Scenarios related to ordering or delivery guarantees are better covered with integration tests.

 But suggest following the step-by-step instructions in the "Contract Testing Workflow Demonstration" section.